ishaan119/FoundingEngineersPlaybook/README.md

 > - Feature Branching: A hybrid of both, enabling concurrent feature development, but can inherit downsides from both approaches.

 This is something I have seen most of the startups struggle with.
-Either you have super complicated process following what you did at an established company or something very basic which will eventually create a mess.
+Either you have super complicated process following what you did at an established company or something very basic which will eventually slow down your team.

-The goal of this chapter is to familiarize you with different code release workflows.
-I wanted to familiarize you with different options and you then you can take a call.
-Understanding different flows and their pros/cons will help you advocate for the best one for your team.
+The goal of this chapter is to familiarize you with different workflows and then you can take a informed decisions.

 We'll assume you're using Git—if not, you'd better have a solid reason.